philgyford/foursquare-feeds/README.md

 Copy the code represented by `XX_CODE_RETURNED_IN_REDIRECT_XX` (note that there may be an extra `#_=_` on the end which *you should not copy*).

-Back in your python shell, with that code:
+Back in your python shell, with that code, enter this, replacing `XX_CODE_RETURNED_IN_REDIRECT_XX` with the code you just copied:

 ```python
 client.oauth.get_token('XX_CODE_RETURNED_IN_REDIRECT_XX')